tallyssonyuri/tallyssonyuri/readme.md

 </p>

 <p align="center">
-  Throughout my career, I have also participated in projects using <strong>PHP + Laravel</strong> focused on back-end development, and on the front end, technologies such as <strong>Vue, React, Next, and Flutter</strong>.
+  Throughout my career, I have also participated in projects using <strong>PHP + Laravel and Node.js</strong> focused on back-end development, and on the front end, technologies such as <strong>Vue, React, Next, and Flutter</strong>.
 </p>

 <p align="center">